salejandro/EGiG-MBIOD/Practical guide.md

       bealign -r CoV2-S ${FILE}.S.raw ${FILE}.S.bam
       bam2msa ${FILE}.S.bam ${FILE}.S.msa
       ```
-   > The output of bealing is in [BAM format](https://samtools.github.io/hts-specs/SAMv1.pdf).
-The tool `bam2msa`converts the BAM file to FASTA format.
+   > This step allows to delimit the alignment to only the coding region of the S gene

 </br>